althealouise/Java-Intern_Althea-Cruz/mini-project-2/README.md

 1. **Add a Book**
 - Users can add new books to the library.
 The system captures details such as reference number, title, author, ISBN, publication year, and whether the book is fiction or non-fiction.
 For fiction books, the genre is also captured, while for non-fiction books, the subject is recorded.
 2. **Search Books**
-- Users can search for books in the library by author or title.
+- Users can search for books in the library by author, title, or category.
 The results to be displayed are all the books with the title/author containing the search keyword entered.
 3. **Show All Books**
 - The program can display all books currently stored in the library.
 4. **Delete a Book**